 Program adaptability: the program includes content on how culture and language influence the way mathematics is learned.
 It encourages educators to understand the context of individual families involved with the program, including cultural and language differences.
 The provider has also produced a series of simple tip sheets for families in different languages.

 Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.

-Factors to consider: services should consider how staff may be able to share the practice knowledge obtained from this resource with others at the service.
-This will ensure that improved approaches to practice or innovative ideas can be implemented across the service as a whole.
+Factors to consider: consider how staff might share practice knowledge with others at the service, and how improved approaches or innovative ideas could be implemented across the service.

 Australian experience: this program was designed in Australia and has been implemented in a number of locations in Victoria.